DavidAni44/SAAD-assignment/Style.md

 * Bad because it is dependent upon a stable internet connection
 * Bad because security will need to be a special consideration

-### Confirmation

-{Describe how the implementation of/compliance with the ADR can/will be confirmed.
-Is the chosen design and its implementation in line with the decision?
-E.g., a design/code review or a test with a library such as ArchUnit can help validate this.
-Note that although we classify this element as optional, it is included in many ADRs.}